The Palestinian Museum Announces its Programme for 2017 and 2018

 The Palestinian Museum will be featured in May in an exhibition, to be held in Geneva, about the architectural design of ten selected new museums from around the world.

-In April 2017, the Museum will also launch its online platform Palestinian Journeys – An Interactive Timeline, in partnership with the Institute for Palestine Studies and Visualising Impact.
+The Museum will also launch its online platform Palestinian Journeys – An Interactive Timeline, in partnership with the Institute for Palestine Studies and Visualising Impact.
 The first phase of this ambitious project, which will span the history of Palestine from prehistory till today, will focus on the modern era (1850-2010).
 The Palestinian Museum will also begin work in Spring 2017 on its digital archive, which will collect, preserve, digitize and provide free access to Palestinian documents, photographs and films deemed at risk.

 During 2017-2018, the Museum will run an extensive educational programme alongside its exhibitions.
 It will also develop a number of smaller initiatives to encourage young Palestinian artists and curators and provide them with the space to display their work.